 Baking cakes is something that many people are very passionate about.
 You might make beautiful cakes in your spare time, and this means that people will want to come to you when they need cakes for special occasions.

 It isn’t always going to be practical to drive a cake to their doorsteps, and you might need to consider shipping it.
-People get nervous about shipping cakes, though, due to the fact that a lot can go wrong during the shipping process.
+People get nervous about shipping them, though, due to the fact that a lot can go wrong during the shipping process.

 Freeze the Cake